B3Dcmb/midapack/libmidapack/src/spherical_harmonics/README.md

 $$ M = (P^t diag(N^{-1}) P)^{-1} + C^{-1} $$

+## Use of the harmonic operations

+In order to perform the harmonic operations, we use S2HAT which an algorithm to efficiently compute spherical harmonics operations.
+It proceeds by using the pixel scheme as ring scheme, and dividing them on each MPI process i.e. each MPI process will have at least one ring.
+Then, it optimizes spherical

+As a reminder, the ring scheme proceeds by dividing the pixels in the sky into $4*NSIDE -1$, the rings being distributed symmetrically to the equatorial ring.

 ## Notes

-- You may need to add a link to S2HAT in your `.bashrc`, in the form `S2HATROOT=/global/homes/f/fabbian/software/s2hat_v2.55_beta`.
-For now, it is supported through the home of Giulio Fabbian, but it will be recompiled in `common/software`, or eventually directly added to MIDAPACK.
+- You may need to add a link to S2HAT in your `.bashrc`, in the form `S2HATROOT=path/to/s2hat`
 - When applying `apply_pix2alm` and its reverse `apply_alm2pix` to a map you generated, make sure the map was generated with a definite $\ell_{max}$, and in particular, if a pixel white noise is applied to the map, make sure it is band-limited, for instance with a beam with $\ell_{max}$ you defined.
 - The two arguments which will be needed by the user are : a mask of the map (if not defined, it will just be a full map of the sky full of 1); a list of $c_\ell$ which will be used as the CMB covariance assumption for the Wiener filtering.
 It is important to note that **the $c_\ell$ file must be constructed with the same $\ell_{max} which the user is supposed to give as a parameter, otherwise the file won't be read correctly**.
 It is also worth noting the user can either provide 4 correlations (TT, EE, BB, TE), or 6 (TT, EE, BB, TE, TB, EB), in this order.